-There’s a rather complex area of law which might interest you.
+There’s a rather complex area of law that might interest you.
 Your worker’s comp claim could be supplemented because of third party liability.
 Here’s how that works.

 If you’ve been hurt on the job, you might have no clue about your rights.
 Unfortunately, there are many people left in the dark with this matter.
 As most people are familiar with the worker’s comp claim, they might be a little surprised to learn about third party liability.